jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

  * **Mix and match**

    You can both coordinate *and* randomize.
-Useful if the coordination itself becomes a bottleneck (and it will).
+Useful if coordination itself becomes a bottleneck (and it will).

 For coordination, a well known pattern, at least in the python community, is the